38 Modern Ways to Decorate for Your Spring Wedding

 It's no surprise that most wedding cake ideas for spring revolve around decorating with flowers—either real or sugar.
 This elegant three-tiered design has roses and orchids to add texture to the smooth buttercream.

-A self-serve drink station comes in handy on sunny spring days when the weather is unexpectedly warm.
+A self-serve wedding drink station comes in handy on sunny spring days when the weather is unexpectedly warm (keep this on deck as a May wedding idea, especially if you're getting married toward the second half of the month).
 Homemade lemonade, cucumber water and fruit-infused water are all refreshing options.

 Understated and elegant, this ivy-covered cake is another way to pull inspiration from nature for your spring-themed wedding.